dexsuiteorg/docs/docs/source/user_guide/getting_started/installation.rst

 Dexsuite supports multiple input devices.
 Have at least one of these connected:

-- **Keyboard** — Works out of the box.
+- **Keyboard**: Works out of the box.
 See :doc:`Keyboard Teleoperation <../getting_started/keyboard_teleoperation>`.
-- **SpaceMouse (3Dconnexion)** — Plug-and-play on most Ubuntu setups.
+- **SpaceMouse (3Dconnexion)**: Plug-and-play on most Ubuntu setups.
 If needed, install the daemon:

   .. code-block:: bash

      sudo apt install spacenavd
      sudo systemctl enable --now spacenavd

-- **Manus gloves** — Install the vendor runtime/driver per Manus documentation and ensure the device is detected by the system.
+- **Manus gloves**: Install the vendor runtime/driver per Manus documentation and ensure the device is detected by the system.

 Verify the Installation
 -----------------------